manya-bansal1302/Project-NetflixGPT-/README.md

 -Unsubscibe to the onAuthStateChanged callback
 -Add hardcoded values to constants filr
--registered for TMDB API and created an app  & get access oken Get data from TMDB and playing movies list API
+-registered for TMDB API and created an app  & get access oken -Get data from TMDB and playing movies list API -Custom Hook for Now Playing Movies
+-Create MovieSlice
+-Update store with movie data
+-Planning a MainContainer and SecondaryContainer -Fetch Data for Trailer Video
+-Update Store with Trailer Video Data
+-Embedded the Youtube video and make it autoplay and mute -Tailwind Classes to make Main Container look awesome -Build Secondary Component